Special Needs Assistance Programs (SNAPS)

 Department of Housing and Urban Development, Community Planning and Development

-HUD’s Office of Special Needs Assistance Programs (SNAPs) makes technical assistance available to grantees, sponsors and eligible applicants under Title IV of the McKinney-Vento Homeless Assistance Act to better plan, design, and administer their projects and Continuum of Care strategies and ultimately achieve the highest level of performance and results.
+HUD’s Office of Special Needs Assistance Programs (SNAPs) makes technical assistance available to recipients, subrecipients, and eligible applicants under Title IV of the McKinney-Vento Homeless Assistance Act.
+The purpose of the technical assistance is to improve program design, project administration, and Continuum of Care strategies and ultimately achieve the highest level of performance and results.

-McKinney-Vento grantees interested in requesting technical assistance related to a Continuum of Care grant (i.e. Supportive Housing Program, Shelter Plus Care or Moderate Rehab Single Room Occupancy) or an Emergency Shelter Grant, should contact their local field office to request technical assistance.
+McKinney-Vento grantees interested in requesting technical assistance related to a Continuum of Care Program grant or an Emergency Solutions Program grant, can request it at HUD’s “Request Technical Assistance” website.

-All requests submitted to the field office, HRE Help Desk and HMIS.info should describe the issue or problem, the specific assistance being requested and any other pertinent information, such as actions taken to date, reason technical assistance is needed, etc.
+All requests should describe the issue or problem, the specific assistance being requested and any other pertinent information, such as actions taken to date, reason technical assistance is needed, etc. When submitting a request for technical assistance, be prepared to provide:

 Local non-profits, local and state governments, and other groups in all 50 states, the District of Columbia and the U.S. Territories that have received or are seeking HUD funds to develop and implement improved initiatives using the HUD assistance.